marcelschoen/e_ink_rpg/README.md

 ## License / Free ??

 This game is 100% free, with no in-game purchases or ads.
-It is also Open Source - available on Github under the very permissiv Apache 2.0 license.
-Meaning you can take the source and do with it what you want, including build your own game from it, and then sell that game for money - with just one BIG, IMPORTAN caveat:
+It is also Open Source - available on Github under the very permissive Apache 2.0 license.
+Meaning you can take the source and do with it whatever you want, including building your own game from it, and then selling that game for money; there is just one BIG, IMPORTAN caveat to consider in that case:

 ### IMPORTANT: Non-free assets